shrekdad/shrekdad.github.io/README.md

-# Support
+# Shrekdad Studio

-If you have any questions about this app, please contact us at:
+If you have any questions about our apps, please contact us at:
 **shrekdad@gmail.com**

 # Terms of Use